-Low frequency noise was assessed by comparing the site one-third octave noise levels to the NPfI one-third octave LFN thresholds when the site was audible.
-In accordance with the NPfI, LFN modifying factors were found to be not relevant at any of the locations.
+Low frequency noise is generally assessed by comparing the site one-third octave noise levels to the NPfI one-third octave LFN thresholds when the site is audible.
+In accordance with the NPfI, LFN modifying factors were found to be not relevant at any of the locations since noise from the site was not audible during any measurement.

-Mannering Colliery noise contributions were below (ie satisfied) the relevant noise criteria at all locations as per the NMP.
+Mannering Colliery noise contributions satisfied the relevant noise criteria at all locations as per the NMP.